telerik/xaml-docs/controls/radmap/how-to/howto-wraparound-virtualization-visualizationlayer.md

     }
 {{endregion}}

 Then you can create custom class which implement the __IMapItemsVirtualizationSource__ interface.
-In the handler of the __MapItemRequest()__ event you can get the __LocationRect__ region from the arguments and normalize this region by using GetCoercedLocation method of RadMap.
-Then you need to calculate which cities should be displayed in this normalized region.
+In the handler of the __MapItemRequest()__ event you can get the __LocationRect__ region from the arguments and normalize the region by using GetCoercedLocation method of RadMap.
+Then you need to calculate which cities should be displayed in the normalized region.

 #### __[C#] Example 2: Custom class__
 {{region c#-radmap-radmap-howto-wraparound-virtualization-visualizationlayer_1}}